adamkoval/SKEKB_TbT_analysis/README.md

 6) Run "sudo make all".
 # (Windows WSL)
 1) Same as above, but I encountered the issue of not having the yacc compiler installed.
 If this is the case, run "sudo apt-get install bison", which includes yacc.

+# Calling main script
+Arguments must be applied all at once, or in separate calls of the "complete\_analysis.py" script in the order:

+	 -h1, -p1, -aa, -h2, -p2.

+-pa1 and -pa2 may be used at will, but only once their respective phase analyses (-p1 & -p2) have completed.

+To illustrate the use of the command line arguments, one may call:
+	1) "python2 complete\_analysis.py -h1 -p1"
+	2) "python2 complete\_analysis.py -aa"
+	3) "python2 complete\_analysis.py -h2"
+	4) "python2 complete\_analysis.py -pa1 -p2"
+OR:
+	1) "python2 complete\_analysis.py -h1"
+	2) "python2 complete\_analysis.py -p1"
+	3) "python2 complete\_analysis.py -p2 -h2 -aa -pa2"
+OR:
+	1) "python2 complete\_analysis.py -h1 -h2 -p2 -pa1 -pa2 -p1 -aa"

+I.e., order doesn't matter as long as all arguments dependent on each other are called together.

+Additionally, please note that -pa1 & -pa2 utilise matplotlib and possibly also Tkinter, in case the workaround (see "matplotlib/Tkinter workaround") has been applied.